College of Arms: Ceremonial

-The College of Arms is a part of the Royal Household of the Sovereign of the United Kingdom, as such they accompany the monarch on various state occasions.
-These occasions are centred on the institution of the monarchy as the symbol of the state, and the expression of majesty and power through public pomp and ceremony.
-Presently the heralds turn out their full uniforms only twice a year; during the State Opening of Parliament and during the early summer at the Garter Service at Windsor Castle.
+The College of Arms is a part of the Royal Household of the Sovereign of the United Kingdom.
+As such they accompany the monarch on various state occasions.
+These occasions are centred around the institution of the monarchy as the symbol of the state, and the expression of majesty and power through public pomp and ceremony.
+Currently the heralds appear in their full uniforms only twice a year: at the State Opening of Parliament and at the Garter Service at Windsor Castle in June.
 The organisation and planning of all State ceremonies falls within the prerogative of the Earl Marshal, the College's chief.
 As a result, the heralds have a role to perform within every significant royal ceremony.

-State Opening of Parliament takes place annually at the Houses of Parliament.
+The (usually annual) State Opening of Parliament takes place at the Houses of Parliament.
 The heralds, including both ordinary and extraordinary officers, form the front part of the Royal Procession, preceding the Sovereign and other Great Officers of State.
-The procession starts at the bottom of the Victoria Tower, then up the Norman Porch to the Robing Chamber.
-Once the Sovereign has put on the Imperial State Crown, the heralds lead the monarch once again through the Royal Gallery into the House of Lords, and remain with the monarch during the speech and accompany the monarch to the bounds of the Palace.
+The procession starts at the bottom of the Victoria Tower, then proceeds up the Norman Porch to the Robing Chamber.
+Once the Sovereign has put on the Imperial State Crown, the heralds lead the monarch once again through the Royal Gallery into the House of Lords, remain with the monarch during the speech and accompany the monarch to the bounds of the Palace.

-Garter Service or Garter Day is held every June on the Monday of Royal Ascot week.
-The annual service takes place at St George's Chapel, Windsor Castle.
-On this day new Companions of the Order of the Garter are personally invested with their insignia at the Throne Room of Windsor Castle by the Sovereign.
-All the members then have lunch, wearing their blue velvet robes and black velvet hats with white plumes at the Waterloo Chamber.
-Afterwards the members make their way on foot from the Upper Ward of the castle towards St George's Chapel.
+Garter Service or Garter Day is held in St George's Chapel, Windsor Castle every June on the Monday of Royal Ascot week.
+On this occasion, new Companions of the Order of the Garter are personally invested with their insignia in the Throne Room of Windsor Castle by the Sovereign.
+All the members then have lunch in the Waterloo Chamber, wearing their blue velvet robes and black velvet hats with white plumes.
+Afterwards the members walk from the Upper Ward of the castle towards St George's Chapel.
 During their procession they are led by members of the College of Arms in their tabards, the Military Knights of Windsor and contingents of the Sovereign's Bodyguard.
 After the service, the members return to the Upper Ward by carriage.
 This ceremony is especially significant for the Garter King of Arms, the senior officer of the College, who is an officer of the Order.